rustyio/sync/README.markdown

 ### Troubleshooting Growl Notifications

-Sync attempts to auto-detect the notification package to use.
+Sync attempts to auto-detect the notification package to use via the `os:type()` command.

-Alternatively, you can configure this with an environment variable:
+If this isn't working for you, or you would like to override the default, use the `executable` environment variable:

     erl -sync executable TYPE

-Where type is:
+Where `TYPE` is:
 + `growlnotify` for Mac / Growl.
 + `notify-send` for Linux / libnotify.
 + `notifu` for Windows / Notifu.